fabianaiolfi/MSP2/README.md

   - [ ] Number of bills per session over time
   - [ ] Bill word length (boxplot); maybe also over time?
   - [ ] Google Trends on environmental topics
+- [ ] Include cosine similarity in analysis, next to distance

 ### Admin
 - [ ] When is paper's grade submission due?